 There are two primary cannabinoid receptors that are currently identified, which are the CB1 and CB2 receptors:

-- CB1 – Predominantly within the brain, nervous system, and in peripheral organs and tissues.
-This is also the main molecular target of the endocannabinoid anandamide as well as the target of phytocannabiniods such as CBD, Delta 8 THC, and Delta 9 THC, as well as others to various degree.
+- CB1 – Predominantly within the brain, nervous system, and peripheral organs and tissues.
+This is also the main molecular target of the endocannabinoid anandamide as well as the target of phytocannabinoids such as CBD, Delta 8 THC, and Delta 9 THC, as well as others to various degrees.
 The CB1 receptors are in control of appetite, memory, emotional distress, and pain perception.

 - CB2 – Mostly found on the surface of immune cells that circulate throughout the brain and body via the bloodstream.
 CB2 receptors are also found in the spleen, some bone cells, and liver cells.
 They function to reduce inflammation throughout the body.

 Fun Fact: The endocannabinoid system plays a critical role in homeostasis, which is a biological regulation that keeps conditions balanced for optimal functioning.
 The endocannabinoid system is found in all species of animals on earth.

 How Does the Endocannabinoid System Work?

 The endocannabinoid system is made up of three key components.

 1. Cannabinoid Receptors